Cozy Moments of Connection in Natural Light

 Finding the Balance in Unlimited Data Plans

-Unlimited data sounds great, but I’ve learned it’s not always the best deal.
+Unlimited data sounds great, but it’s not always the best deal.
 I used to think I needed it, but tracking my usage showed I rarely went over 5GB a month.
-Now I opt for a lower-tier plan and save $20 monthly.
+Now, I opt for a lower-tier plan and save $20 monthly.

 Some carriers offer “unlimited” plans with speed caps after a certain threshold.
 I hit that 22GB limit once and felt the slowdown.
 It taught me to be more mindful of my habits.

 For those who stream a lot, unlimited plans can be worth it.
-I have a friend who works remotely and uses her phone as a hotspot.
+A friend works remotely and uses her phone as a hotspot.
 The extra cost saves her from pricey home internet.

 Managing Data on Your Smartphone